ESA19/Pusula_Enes_Samet_Aydi/readme.md

    - ` pip install -r requirements.txt`

-2. In order to run the .ipynb extension code file, you either need to install `Jupter Notebook` or you need to install the `Jupter Notebook Extension` in your IDE.
+2. In order to run the .ipynb extension code file, you either need to install `Jupyter Notebook` or you need to install the `Jupyter Notebook Extension` in your IDE.

 3. Please make sure you give the correct path.